 1958 Impala Identification

-The '58 Impala is an easy year to spot.
+The '58 Impala is an easy one to spot with numerous distinctive features.
 Dual headlamps sit near the top of either front fender, above the wide grille.
 It also has rear fins, but these were less angular than those of its predecessor, the '57 Chevy "Tri Five" series.
 Lower-trim '58 models had two taillights on each rear corner, while higher-trim models had three.

 The conical park lamps on the '58 Impala almost resemble jet engines, a clear nod to the designers' aeronautical inspiration.